 Ms Shelby Isom (Boise State 2014, Portland State 2017)

 Shelby joined WVU in August 2017 to begin work on her PhD thesis.
 Shelby will be working on two themes related to the flow of silicic volcanic deposits:

 - the emplacement dynamics of silicic lavas at Mammoth Mountain and Mono Lake, CA, and

 - the evolution of 3D strain during the transition from welding to rheomorphism in tuffs.

 Shelby's MS thesis considered the igneous and volcanic petrogenesis of the Devine Canyon tuff in eastern Oregon.

-WVU senior Holly Pettus (class of 2018) is working with Dr. Ken Brown on megacrystic K-feldspars from Granite Peak Stock.
-We are investigating the origin of the K-spars with petrography and geochemical analysis (microXRF and EMPA).
-Holly is a 2017-18 NASA Space Grant Scholar.
+WVU senior Holly Pettus (class of 2018) worked with Dr. Ken Brown on megacrystic K-feldspars from Granite Peak Stock.
+She investigated the origin of the K-spars with petrography and geochemical analysis (microXRF and EMPA).
+Holly was a 2017-18 NASA Space Grant Scholar.

 This is Holly during her REU at the University of Hawaii in the summer of 2017.
 Holly is holding a dredged basalt clast from the ocean floor around Molokai.

 WVU junior Nick Fair (class of 2019) worked with me on mapping terraces formed by the paleo-Fraser River in British Columbia.